M2 Physics, Engineering and Chemistry for Biology

 non

-Fundamental in biology Programme / plan / contenus
+Fundamental in biology Programme/contents

 This course will provide theoretical knowledge required to understand experimental methods underlying fluorescence-based assays for biology at the molecular level: (i) photoluminescence & photoreactivity (excited state, (non)radiative relaxation pathways, photoisomerization…), (ii) steady-state & time-resolved parameters/methods, (iii) main intrinsic/extrinsic fluorescent probes used in biology and (iv) biological applications (quantitative PCR, flow cytometry).
-The students must have understood the principle of these techniques and to be able to master them quickly in an experimental environment Bibliographie
+The students must have understood the principle of these techniques and to be able to master them quickly in an experimental environment Bibliography

 Evaluation Continue Intégrale